ibuttimer/VehiclesAPI/README.md

     See [Eureka Server](eureka-server/README.md) for more details.

-- All three applications have been implemented as Eureka client microservices with Spring Boot Actuator, H2 database and Swagger UI.
+- All three applications have been implemented as Eureka client microservices with Spring Boot Actuator, H2 database and OpenAPI Swagger UI.
 - [links.html](links.html) provides convenient access to all the applications.
 - [Pricing Service](pricing-service/README.md)
     + Prices are stored on a per-vehicle basis.